Dismai-Bench: Benchmarking and designing generative models using disordered materials and interfaces: Results and discussion

-The disordered interface considered in this work is a solid-state battery interface between the LiCoO$_{2}$ (LCO) cathode and the Li$_{3}$ScCl$_{6}$ (LSC) solid electrolyte.
-LCO is one of the most commonly used cathode materials in commercial Li-ion batteries \cite{RN328}.
-LSC \cite{RN313} belongs to the class of halide solid electrolytes, which can achieve both high ionic conductivity and high-voltage stability, enabling the use of high-voltage cathodes in all-solid-state batteries \cite{RN329,RN330}.
-In previous work \cite{RN258} focused on the interface between LCO and a different halide solid electrolyte, Li$_{3}$YCl$_{6}$ (LYC), we found the formation of a highly disordered LCO-LYC interfacial structure.
-This disordered interfacial structure was similarly observed for the calculated LCO-LSC interfaces considered in this work, despite the different compositions and crystal structures of the halide solid electrolytes.
+The disordered interface dataset assesses the generative models on structures that exhibit a mixture of structural and configurational disorder (refer to Fig. \ref{fig_datasets}).
+Atoms in the disordered interface region are not arranged in well-defined lattices, and coordinate with each other in a range of motifs.
+The models have to learn to generate these complex heterogeneous interfaces, where they need to construct the crystalline slabs and disordered interface region correctly.
+The interface considered in this work is a solid-state battery interface between the LiCoO$_{2}$ (LCO) cathode and the Li$_{3}$ScCl$_{6}$ (LSC) solid electrolyte.
+LCO is one of the most commonly used cathode materials in commercial Li-ion batteries~\cite{RN328}.
+LSC~\cite{RN313} belongs to the class of halide solid electrolytes, which can achieve both high ionic conductivity and high-voltage stability, enabling the use of high-voltage cathodes in all-solid-state batteries~\cite{RN329,RN330}.
+In previous work~\cite{RN258}, a similar disordered interface structure was observed between LCO and a different halide solid electrolyte, Li$_{3}$YCl$_{6}$, despite the different compositions and crystal structures of the halide solid electrolytes.
+Disordered interfaces have been observed experimentally across diverse material systems.
+They arise for a variety of reasons including elemental segregation to the interface~\cite{RN347,RN348}, intermixing across the interface~\cite{RN349}, and ion irradiation~\cite{RN350}.
+For the oxide-chloride interface system, we found that chlorides have an innate tendency to form disordered interfaces with oxides; further details are documented in ESI Supplementary Note 1.